Zeeshan-72/coretech-cybersecurity-internship/Task10_Incident_Response_Forensics/README.md

 ## 1. Preparation

-Preparation involves creating policies, procedures, backups, and security awareness training before an incident occurs.
+Preparation involves establishing security policies, creating backups, configuring security tools, and training employees before incidents occur.

 ## 2. Detection and Analysis

-Identify suspicious activities and determine whether a security incident has occurred.
+Security incidents are identified through alerts, monitoring systems, and log analysis.

 ## 3. Containment

-Limit the spread of the attack by isolating affected systems.
+The affected systems are isolated to prevent further damage and stop the attack from spreading.

 ## 4. Eradication

-Remove malware and eliminate the root cause of the incident.
+The root cause of the incident is removed, including malware and vulnerabilities.

 ## 5. Recovery

-Restore systems and services from backups.
+Systems and services are restored from backups and returned to normal operations.

 ## 6. Lessons Learned

-Review the incident and improve future security measures.
+The incident is reviewed to improve future security measures and response procedures.

 ---